opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/ProgrammingSequences.md

 ### Serial, GPIB, and VISA device programming

-The configuration of serial port devices, GPIB devices and VISA devices and the format of the commands to those devices was discussed in Sec.~\ref{sec:SerialOrGPIBClass}.
+The configuration of serial port devices, GPIB devices and VISA devices and the format of the commands to those devices was discussed in Sec.
+[Serial, GPIB, and VISA device programming](#serial-gpib-and-visa-device-programming).
 Here we discuss some additional aspects concerning the different programming modes and better integration into the system.
 In the following "serial device" will be used as short name for both types of devices.

 Commands to serial devices can be used in direct output mode and in waveform generation mode.
 In waveform generation mode only output commands are allowed since the system can not wait for feedback.
 In direct output mode all types of commands are allowed.
 Synchronization of serial device commands with the sequence sent out through the national instruments cards is done by checking the progress of the waveform output from time to time.
 If the time comes close to the moment a serial device command needs to be sent, the software will stop doing anything else than checking the output progress.
 As soon as the output time has been reached the serial port command is sent.
 This usually works with a timing precision of better than 1\,ms. The computer will check the progress of waveform output again after the serial command has been sent.
 If the time laps is more than specified using the _Output->SetMaxSyncCommandDelay(0.01);_ command  in _CSequence::ConfigureHardware()_ (here 10 ms) an error message will be displayed.

 Sometimes it is useful to send preparation commands to serial devices while the sequence list is assembled and store only a few commands in the sequence list.
 An example is the preparation of an arbitrary waveform generator.
 You would program the waveform beforehand and at the most send a trigger signal over the serial port (in case the waveform generator has no TTL trigger input).
-The programming looks nicer if the preparation of the generator and the trigger signal can be programmed close to each other in the experimental sequence (e.g. in the same code block, see Sec.~\ref{Sec:CodeBlocks}).
+The programming looks nicer if the preparation of the generator and the trigger signal can be programmed close to each other in the experimental sequence (e.g. in the same code block, see Sec.
+[Experimental sequence code blocks](#experimental-sequence-code-blocks)).
 This also guarantees that the generator is only reprogrammed if needed.
 To do this, use the following code.
 ```CPP
 //we are in the assemble sequence list mode here.
 Serial.SetDirectOutputMode();